lpenz/lpenz.github.io/articles/gpg/index.md

+---
-Creating and managing signature keys with GPG
+title: Creating and managing signature keys with GPG
-Comment those subkeys
+subtitle: Comment those subkeys
-2020-03-22
+date: 2020-03-22
+...

-= Creating and managing signature keys with GPG =
+# Creating and managing signature keys with GPG

 These are my notes on gpg signature management. gpg has changed a lot since I last used it, and I've decided to shift to a new strategy - might as well write it all down this time.

-github, linux packages and repositories, email... a cryptographic digital signature can be used in several places to provide //authenticity// - a reasonable proof that the artifact was indeed generate by the author.
+github, linux packages and repositories, email... a cryptographic digital signature can be used in several places to provide *authenticity* - a reasonable proof that the artifact was indeed generate by the author.

-== Basics of public key infrastructure (PKI) ==
+## Basics of public key infrastructure (PKI)

 In broad strokes, a digital signature works in the context of the following workflow:

 - The author generated in the past a linked pair of keys: a public key and a private key.
 The are blobs of data, with the mathematical property that whatever is encripted with the private key can only be